commonsharp/SurvivalProject-Server/Win10/README.md

 * The server should be running now, and you can run the client.

-* If you're hosting a server for others to play, you would need to forward port 21000, 21001, 21002 and 21003 to your machine.
+* If you're hosting a server for others to play, you would need to forward port 21000, 21001, 21002 and 21003 to your machine (or basically, 21000 and any other port you set in the server table).
 I can't help you with that as it's router-specific.